-Cheap Botox.
+3 AREAS FOR £90.
 Sounds great, right?
 Everyone loves a bargain.
 But what if cheaper isn’t always better?
 In fact, what if cheap actually means alarm bells?
-Is cheap Botox really a good thing?
+Is cheap wrinkle relaxing ever a good thing?
 Let’s find out.

 The cheaper the better?

 I love a bargain as much as the next gal, but there are some things I draw the line at.
 Cheap loo roll.
 Cheap tattoos.
-And cheap Botox.
+And cheap injectables.
 Not because I’m lavish.
 Not because I’m a snob.
-But because cheap Botox is actually a red flag.
-Here are just a few key reasons you shouldn’t cheap out on cosmetic treatments like Botox.
+But because cheap treatments are actually a HUGE red flag.
+Here are just a few key reasons you shouldn’t cheap out on cosmetic treatments using prescription medicines like botulinum toxin.

 Here’s the scene… You’re scrolling through Google, searching "Botox near me" and you see a massive variation in prices.
 There’s one that stands out as much cheaper than the others, so you think, ‘great!
 I’ll save myself a bit of money and go there.’
 Problem is, you could be setting yourself up for a huge mistake…and a much bigger cost than you think.

-You see, Botox (this is just one brand name of anti-wrinkle treatment - there are others too) injections cost what they do for several reasons.
+You see, wrinkle relaxing injections cost what they do for several reasons.

-Anti-wrinkle injections are usually charged per area - for example bunny lines, crow’s feet, frown lines, etc. And you can generally expect to pay between £175 and £300 per area.
+Anti-wrinkle injections are usually charged per area - for example bunny lines, crow’s feet, frown lines, etc. And you can generally expect to pay between £175 and £300 per area - depending on where you live.
 If you see anywhere advertising it for much less than that, be wary, because it may be fake - and that could mean it’s A) ineffective, and/or B) dangerous, resulting in medical attention.
 You can bet it certainly isn’t medically approved.

-Another reason why Botox might be cheap is that the injector isn’t properly trained in injecting or doesn’t have a background in medicine, which can lead to complications.
+Another reason why these treatments might be cheap is that the injector isn’t properly trained in injecting or doesn’t have a background in healthcare, which can lead to complications.
 Facial anatomy is complex and is something that the injector should be well versed in.
 All it takes is for them to inject into the wrong spot and…game over.

-At Glowday, we believe aesthetic treatments like injectables should only be performed by healthcare practitioners like doctors, dentists, nurses and prescribing pharmacists.
+At Glowday, we believe aesthetic treatments like injectables should only be performed by healthcare practitioners.
+Those who are qualified, trained and accountable.
 And that’s why we only list these professions.
 The problem is that the law isn’t quite up to speed, despite countless face f*ck ups by underqualified injectors who think they can just pick up a needle and make a fast buck.
 And it’s normal, every day women who are affected.
 Of course saving some money on a treatment might seem like a good idea.
 But while this might not seem so bad when it comes to a haircut or getting your nails done, when it comes to a needle in your face, it’s better to do your research and pay more.

 And while it might seem more expensive to see a medically qualified cosmetic practitioner, it could actually cost you more in the long run if your lay injector messes up.

-In the right hands, Botox is a relatively safe and effective cosmetic treatment that’s bloody brilliant at giving a youthful appearance.
+In the right hands, wrinkle relaxing injections are relatively safe and effective cosmetic treatment that’s great at giving a youthful appearance.
 I say ‘relatively’ because there’s always a small risk with any injectable treatment - they’re not beauty treatments.
-Here’s a list of Botox risks:
+Here’s a list of common risks:

 So, while paying that bit more might seem like a lot at the time, you could end up paying even more in the long run if you go to someone who doesn’t know what they’re doing.